It seems like just yesterday I got off that plane at Barajas and started my new life in Madrid. And if not yesterday, then last week.

 The original stall holders protested the remodeling of San Miguel, but their generation is on the way out.

-The small mom-and-pop joints couldn’t hold on.
+Some of the old rent-control laws expired, and the small mom-and-pop joints couldn’t hold on.

 And in their places, a lot of chain restaurants have sprung up.
 The low-cost bars are mostly a new phenomenon.
 There used to be only a couple of them, and they weren’t nearly as popular.
 Now it seems like every major street has a Lizarrán and a 100 Montaditos.